$^{88}$Sr Reference Data: Transition Properties

 where \(\Delta\) is the detuning of the MOT laser from the zero‐field resonance, \(g_J\) is the Landé \(g\)-factor, \(\mu_{\rm B}\) is the Bohr magneton, \(B(\mathbf{r})\) is the magnitude of the quadrupole magnetic field at position \(\mathbf{r}\).
 Inside this ellipsoidal shell the atoms experience no restoring force, and will accumulate in a thin “cap” at the bottom of the ellipsoid where the upward radiation‐pressure force from the MOT beams exactly compensates gravity~\cite{Loftus2004}.

-In practice, this means that the lowest achievable temperature in the red MOT is set by the requirement to hold atoms against gravity, typically yielding final temperatures on the order of a few hundred nanokelvin~\cite{Katori1999}.
+In practice, this means that the lowest achievable temperature in the red MOT is set by the requirement to hold atoms against gravity, typically yielding final temperatures on the order of a few microkelvin~\cite{Katori1999}.